sunidhiyele/Guess-Game/readme.md

 # Guess Game
-It is a number guessing game
+It is a number guessing game.